Fonovisa Records

 In late 2002, Fonovisa was acquired from Televisa by the Univision Music Group.
 Fonovisa was owned by the Univision Music Group until May 2008 when it was bought by Universal Music Group.
 It is now part of Universal Music Latin Entertainment.
-Fonovisa headquarters are now in the Capitol Record Building, in Hollywood, California.
+Fonovisa headquarters are now in the Capitol Records Building, in Hollywood, California.

+History

+The company was originally founded in the 1970s under the name Profono Internacional, later rebranding as Laser in the early 1980s.